4. Neutron reflectometry use#

 Now we provide the new value of dq/q as argument:

-prediction_dict = inference_model.predict(
+prediction_dict = inference_model.preprocess_and_predict(

 prior_bounds=prior_bounds,